-As presented in the Astronomer's Proposal Tool (APT), NIRSpec has four options for TA: Micro-Shutter Array TA (MSATA), Wide Aperture TA (WATA), VERIFY_ONLY TA, and NONE.
+As presented in the Astronomer's Proposal Tool (APT), NIRSpec has 4 options for TA: Micro-Shutter Array TA (MSATA)*, Wide Aperture TA (WATA), VERIFY_ONLY TA, and NONE.
 The VERIFY_ONLY option is an imaging mode that is executed at the end of the observation and does not run the TA algorithm, it is meant to enable the assessment of fine field pointing in post-analysis.
 The NONE option forgoes the TA algorithm as well, and additionally, it skips the TA verification imaging.
-Fixed Slit (FS) NIRSpec spectroscopy can use the WATA, MSATA, or NONE options.
-Bright Object Time Series (BOTS) observations can use either the WATA or NONE options.
-NIRSpec Integral Field Unit (IFU) and Multi-Object Spectroscopy (MOS) can use any of the four TA options.
+Fixed slit (FS) NIRSpec spectroscopy can use the WATA, MSATA, or NONE options.
+Bright object time series (BOTS) observations can use either the WATA or NONE options.
+NIRSpec integral field unit (IFU) and multi-object spectroscopy (MOS) can use any of the 4 TA options.

 MSATA, WATA and VERIFY_ONLY modes can use brightness estimates from the ETC calculations.
 MSATA observations are always acquired in FULL subarray detector readout, while WATA observations can be obtained with the FULL, SUB32, or SUB2048 subarrays.
 For NIRSpec MSATA and WATA modes, the detector setup has a fixed number of groups (3), integrations (1), and exposures (1), which cannot be altered.
-Beside these choices for subarray with WATA, the readout pattern and the filter are the only parameters that can be adjusted (NIRSpec Readout Patterns).
-Their selection can tune the S/N for the TA observation.
+Also, for these 2 modes the readout pattern and the filter are the only parameters that can be adjusted (NIRSpec Readout Patterns) to tune the signal-to-noise (SNR) for the TA observation.
 For FULL subarray, the allowed readout patterns result in saturation limits with the approximate magnitudes AB ~ 19.5 for NRSRAPID or AB ~ 21 for NRS, while for the smallest subarray, SUB32, saturation occurs around magnitude AB ~ 11.9.
 More information is in Table 2 for MSATA and Table 2 for WATA.

 Creating a TA calculation